The Complete Ban on the Display of Tobacco Products

 Can I display the tobacco product trade or retail names?

-No. From 23 July 2012, displays of tobacco product trade or retail names containing trademarks, company names or words or phrases (such as the wording used in tobacco slogans or branding) will be prohibited.
+Displays of tobacco product trade or retail names containing trademarks, company names or words or phrases (such as the wording used in tobacco slogans or branding) will be prohibited.

-After 23 July 2012, any retailer who continues to display these types of names will be liable for prosecution and a fine of up to $10,000.
+Any retailer who continues to display these types of names will be liable for prosecution and a fine of up to $10,000.

 Can I use product identification tags?